Near-optimality of conservative driving in discrete systems: End matter

 \section{End matter}

-\paragraph{Appendix A: Cycles and cycle currents---} The time evolution of the probabilities $p_i(t)$ for all times $t$ according to Eq. \eqref{eq:intro:master} does not determine the time evolution of the currents $j_{ij}(t)$ from state $i$ to $j$ if the system's topology is nontrivial and contains cycles.
-The remaining degrees of freedom are specified by the cycle currents on a set of fundamental cycles \cite{schn76a}, which form a basis for all possible cycles (cf. Fig.\,\ref{fig:fig2}\,a) for an example).
+\appsection{Cycles and cycle currents---} The time evolution of the probabilities $p_i(t)$ for all times $t$ according to Eq. \eqref{eq:intro:master} does not determine the time evolution of the currents $j_{ij}(t)$ from state $i$ to $j$ if the system's topology is nontrivial and contains cycles.
+The remaining degrees of freedom are specified by the cycle currents on a set of fundamental cycles \cite{schn76a}, which form a basis for all possible cycles \re{in the steady state \cite{schn76a, hill89} or when the changes in probability $\dot{p}_i(t)$ are fixed \cite{bond07}, see} Fig.\,\ref{fig:fig2}\,a) for an example.
 We understand a cycle $\mathcal{C}$ as a path (a sequence of directed edges) in the network that enters a state at most once and whose first and last state coincide, forming a closed loop.
 We write $(ij) \in \mathcal{C}$ if the transition $i \to j$ is contained in $\mathcal{C}$.
 The directed adjacency matrix of a cycle $\mathcal{C}$ is defined as

 which enables us to rigorously define the derivative with respect to the cycle current $\partial_{j_\mathcal{C}}$ as